Daniel K. Inouye International Airport (HNL)

 A comfortable lounge with ample seating, tarmac views through large windows, complimentary snacks, and business amenities.
 A solid option for United flyers or Star Alliance Gold members.

-United Club members United Polaris Business Class Star Alliance Gold on international flights Chase Sapphire Reserve — 2 visits/year Day pass available
+United Club members United Polaris Business Class Star Alliance Gold (international) Eligible premium travel cards (limited visits) Day pass available

 American Airlines